 - In vitro or in vivo design and execution of transcriptomics studies, choosing the relevant technology for the question at hand.
-Evotec routinely uses a broad range of methods – from the monitoring of single genes in very high throughput with targeted approaches to full transcriptome methods like RNA-Seq or single cell RNA-Seq
+Evotec routinely uses a broad range of methods – from the monitoring of single genes in high-throughput screening with targeted approaches to full transcriptome methods like RNA-Seq or single cell RNA-Seq

-- Bioinformatics analysis of differential gene expression: a team of experienced bio-informaticians routinely assess differential gene expression, pathway and interaction networks by analysis of raw data from transcriptomics studies and provide expert biological insight
+- Bioinformatics analysis is performed by a team of experienced bio-informaticians and data scientists routinely assessing differential gene expression, pathway and interaction networks by analysis of raw data from transcriptomics studies and providing expert biological insight

 - Considerable experience with the major repositories of expression data and signatures is available.
 Depending on project needs we also run customised in silico workflows, e.g. meta-analyses or integration of transcriptomics and predictive pharmacology data

 To analyse large datasets generated from deep RNA sequencing, Evotec has developed a powerful and user-friendly data analysis platform called PanHunter.
 Based on peer reviewed algorithms, the Evotec transcriptomics platform allows scientists to work interactively with gene expression data and to use state-of-the-art statistics and application tools.

 Evotec offers a variety of approaches, principally based on AAV and Lentivirus delivery systems for in vitro target modulation, including the powerful CRISPR technology.
 This genetic toolbox allows for target manipulation in a broad spectrum of disease related models and can be coupled to a broad range of relevant read-outs.
 Evotec uses CRISPR-Cas9 gene editing technology licensed under ERS Genomics, Merck/Millipore and the Broad Institute.